giuseppewebber/embedded-project/README.md

 The project was carried out by the collaboration of 3 people, mainly the work was made in common; </br>
 in particular then each member took care of a specific part:

-Giuseppe Webber:
+Giuseppe Webber: ADC configuration

-Givanni Solfa:
+Giovanni Solfa: Python code

-Alessandro Gianluca Cazzaniga:
+Alessandro Gianluca Cazzaniga: LCD screen

 <a name="referencelist"></a>
 # <strong> References </strong>

-We didn't create Mario's level from scratch, but we took [this github project](https://github.com/justinmeister/Mario-Level-1) and modified a couple of things to be able to receive inputs via bluetooth.
+We didn't create Mario's level from scratch, but we took [this github project](https://github.com/justinmeister/Mario-Level-1) and modified a couple of things to be able to receive inputs via bluetooth. </p>

+We used [this website](https://notisrac.github.io/FileToCArray/) to create the images used in the different LCD screens.

 <p align="right"><a href="#index">index</a></p>